hubrigant/alex_assignments/assignment-2.md

 3)  Write a simplified form of the game that displays the current grid (starting with empty) and asks the player to select which cell to put an X in.
 Program stops when all 9 cells are full.
 The program automatically fills in Xs without the player having to tell it.
+    It also displays the new grid after each move.
 4)  Update simplified form where the player is asked for both which cell and which letter to enter.
 5)  Update #4 to check that the player entered either an X or an O